fadden/CiderPress2/ndocs/Manual-cp2.md

  - "TRK", "tracks" - 5.25" disk tracks (4096 bytes, or 3328 bytes
     with `--sectors=13` flag)

-The size indicates the amount of storage available to the filesystem, not the size of the disk image itself.
-A standard 5.25" disk would be specified as "140KB" for both ".do" sector images and ".nib" nibble images.
+The size indicates the amount of storage accessible by the operating system, not the size of the disk image file.
+A standard 5.25" Apple II disk would be specified as "140KB" for both ".do" sector images and ".nib" nibble images.
-(As a special case, ProDOS volumes may be specified as 32MB, though they will be formatted with 65535 blocks rather than 65536.)

 The size string is case-insensitive.

+ProDOS volumes may be specified as 32MB (65536 blocks) even though the filesystem is limited to 65535 blocks.
+In that case, the file will have an unused block at the end.

 ### Filename Extensions ###